Rightpoint/ARKit-CoreML/README.md

 <img src="https://github.com/Raizlabs/ARKit-CoreML/blob/master/Documentation%20Support/Queen_Clubs.jpg" height="350"> <img src="https://github.com/Raizlabs/ARKit-CoreML/blob/master/Documentation%20Support/Queen_Diamond.jpg" height="350">
 ![Xcode Reference Too Similar](Documentation%20Support/Xcode_Reference_Too_Similar.png)

-This ambiguity makes it impossible to build this experience using ARKit alone.
+This ambiguity makes it impossible to build the above experience using ARKit alone.
 (Both queens will be recognized in each card).
 By inspection, however, these two images _should_ be easy for a machine to differentiate.
 Their colors and compositions are plenty different.

 ## How Core ML Can Help